 Why Use Cold Forming

-Cold Forming is an innovative metal forming process that creates parts with near-net-shape accuracy, low scrap rates, and minimal secondary finishing.
-This technology has been used to produce complex parts for the aerospace industry, but virtually every industry can benefit from this cost-effective technology.
+Cold forming, a type of cold working, is an innovative metal forming process that creates metal components with near-net-shape accuracy, low scrap rates, and minimal secondary finishing at cooler temperatures.
+This technology is used to produce complex parts like custom fasteners, pinions, special screws, rivets, electronic components, and more.

-There are many benefits to using Precision Cold Forming over traditional manufacturing processes like machining:
+There are many benefits to using this process over traditional manufacturing processes like machining.
+Some of the advantages include:

 - Lower scrap rates